John Bonham

-Biography

-Early years
+Early life

 John Henry Bonham was born on 31 May 1948, in Redditch, Worcestershire, England, to Joan and Jack Bonham.
-He began learning to play drums at age five, making a kit of containers and coffee tins, imitating his idols Max Roach, Gene Krupa, and Buddy Rich.
+He began learning to play drums at age five, making a kit of containers and coffee tins, imitating his idols Max Roach, Gene Krupa and Buddy Rich.
 His mother gave him a snare drum when he was 10.
 He received his first drum kit, a Premier Percussion set, from his father at age 15.
 Bonham never took formal drum lessons, although he received advice from other Redditch drummers.
 While at school, between 1962 and 1963, Bonham joined the Blue Star Trio and Gerry Levene & the Avengers.

 Bonham attended Lodge Farm Secondary Modern School, where his headmaster wrote in his report that he would "either end up a dustman or a millionaire."
 After leaving school in 1964, he worked for his father as an apprentice carpenter between drumming for local bands.
 In 1964, Bonham joined his first semi-professional band, Terry Webb and the Spiders, and met his future wife, Pat Phillips, around the same time.
 He played in other Birmingham bands such as The Nicky James Movement and The Senators, with whom he made a single, "She's a Mod", in 1964, at Hollick and Taylor Studios in Birmingham.
 Bonham took up drumming full-time.
 Two years later, he joined A Way of Life.
 After the band's demise, Bonham joined a blues group called Crawling King Snakes, whose lead singer was Robert Plant.

 In 1967, Bonham agreed to return to A Way of Life while keeping in touch with Plant.
 Plant formed Band of Joy and chose Bonham as the drummer.
 The band recorded demos but no album.
 In 1968, American singer Tim Rose toured Britain and asked Band of Joy to open his concerts.
 When Rose returned months later, Bonham joined Rose's band.

-Bonham may have played on the April 1968 recording of Donovan's "Hurdy Gurdy Man" although this is disputed, as discussed in the article for the song.
+Bonham may have played on the April 1968 recording of Donovan's "Hurdy Gurdy Man" although this is disputed.